 Sweeping the City’s streets on a regular basis helps provide clean neighborhoods and protects water quality.
 Street sweeping services are provided by a third party contractor as part of resident’s sanitation/trash fees.
 If you have comments or concerns about the sweeping services, please contact the City’s Community Services Department at (714) 690-3310.
 If you have comments or concerns about an enforcement action, please contact the Police Department at (714) 690-3370.

 Please note, that street sweeping enforcement is generally cancelled during weeks where a City recognized holiday causes conflicts with the trash/waste collection schedule (for example, when a Monday holiday, pushes trash collection back to the same day as street sweeping throughout the whole week).
-The City recognized holidays are: New Year’s Day, President’s Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, and Christmas Day.
+The City recognized holidays are: New Year’s Day, Dr. Martin Luther King Jr. Day, President’s Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, and Christmas Day.

 Recreational Vehicle and Trailer Parking Regulations